ktht/CustomResonantHHProduction/README.md

 ## TODO

 - adjust `run_job.sh` for running on /scratch (need more bind arguments)
-- compile the list of PU files before passing them to step1
 - dummy PSet

 ## Create missing gridpacks